-1) Respect In Sport ~ FREE Online
+1) Respect In Sport ~ FREE Online - Required for ALL U5-U9 Time: Approx. 3 hours

 Website: https://sasksrc.respectgroupinc.com/secure ~ ALL team personnel to complete before 1st game!
 Online anti-bullying, anti-harassment program that is a Provincial Government-led initiative through Sask Sport and is a requirement for all coaches in all sports in Saskatchewan.
 There are some equivalency acceptances for coaches that have received similar training through programs such as hockey's "Speak Out" training, the "Respect in School" program or NCCP's new "Empower+".
 The Respect in Sport program is structured over 5 online modules with their sub-modules which can be taken independently and at the coaches' leisure.
 The overall duration is 3 hours but that can be broken down as the profile will register every sub-module once completed.
 When registering, select Saskatchewan Soccer as your association.